1998 Houston Astros season: August

 Randy Johnson on the mound (pictured during tenure with the San Francisco Giants).

 At the time of their trade for Johnson, the Astros occupied first place in the NL Central and led the second-place the Cubs by 3 1/2 games.
 Johnson made his Astros debut on August 2 at Three Rivers Stadium to face the Pittsburgh Pirates, who countered with Todd Van Poppel.
 The two pitchers kept it close, as Johnson lived up to his billing with 12 strikeouts, but Pittsburgh held the advantage through 7 innings, at 2–1.
 In the top of the eighth, the Astros scored twice before Tony Eusebio pinch hit for Johnson and doubled in Ricky Gutiérrez for the third run of the inning.
 Rookie Scott Elarton finished off the afternoon with two perfect innings and strikeouts number 13 and 14 for Houston pitching.
 Hence, Johnson won his debut with seven strong innings to lead a 6–2 Astros win.

 Johnson made his debut at the Astrodome as a member of the home team on August 7 and led a 9–0 shutout of the Philadelphia Phillies before a record attendance.
 This was first of 3 consecutive home shutouts for Johnson.
 The-fifth-largest crowd to attend a regular-season contest in the Astrodome (52,071) witnessed Johnson's mastery over Philadelphia.
 The Astros won 30 of their first 39 games after acquiring Johnson and their division lead over Chicago swelled from 3 1/2 games to 12 1/2.

+On August 9, Billy Wagner made his first mound appearance since July 15, when he was struck on the head by a line drive.
+Wagner hurled a scoreless final frame to seal an 11–2 triumph over Philadelphia.
+Moisés Alou homered (30) and drove in four.
+Starter Shane Reynolds (14–7) doubled and scored, while striking out 10 over eight innings.